 We have not generated any revenue from biosimilar product sales.
 Since inception, we have incurred net losses and negative cash flows from our operations.
-Through December 31, 2016, we have funded substantially all of our operations through the sale and issuance of equity and debt securities and borrowings under debt facilities, raising aggregate net proceeds of \$147.9 million.
+Through September 30, 2016, we have funded substantially all of our operations through the sale and issuance of \$139.5 million net proceeds of our equity securities and borrowings under debt facilities.
 We have also received an aggregate of \$24.0 million pursuant to our collaboration and licensing agreements.
-In addition, in January 2017 we issued \$1.65 million of senior secured promissory notes and warrants to acquire 379,500 shares of our common stock.
+In May 2016, we closed the IPO and concurrent private placement raising aggregate net proceeds of approximately \$33.8 million, excluding any proceeds we may receive from the exercise of the warrants.
+In addition, in October, November and December 2016 we issued \$1.85 million of unsecured promissory notes, which notes were exchanged for new senior secured promissory notes and warrants to acquire 425,500 shares of our common stock in December 2016 concurrent with the issuance of \$6.5 million aggregate principal amount of new senior secured promissory notes and warrants to acquire an aggregate 1,495,000 shares of our common stock for cash.
+We may issue up to an additional \$1.65 million of senior secured notes and warrants to acquire an aggregate of 379,500 shares of our common stock under the same note and warrant purchase agreement.
+We used \$2.4 million of the proceeds to repay senior bank loans.
 We will require additional capital to fund our operations past February 2017.
 Alternatively, we will be required to scale back our plans and place certain activities on hold.

-As of December 31, 2016, we had an accumulated deficit of \$166.5 million and a cash balance of \$2.1 million.
-In addition, we had \$8.35 million of senior secured notes due in December 2017 and \$4.6 million of indebtedness that is due on demand.
+As of September 30, 2016, we had an accumulated deficit of \$147.4 million and a cash balance of \$2.4 million.
+In addition, we had \$4.6 million of indebtedness that is due on demand.
 These matters raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
 We anticipate incurring additional losses until such time, if ever, that we can generate significant sales of our product candidates currently in development.
 We will need substantial additional financing to fund our operations and to commercially develop our product candidates.
 Management is currently evaluating various strategic opportunities to obtain the required funding for future operations.
 These strategies may include, but are not limited to: private placements of equity and/or debt, payments from potential strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, and public offerings of equity and/or debt securities.
-Additionally, we continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or co-development rights to our late- and early-stage pipeline candidates.
+Additionally, we continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or codevelopment rights to our late- and early-stage pipeline candidates.
 While we expect to finalize one or more of these transactions in early 2017, there can be no assurance that these future funding efforts will be successful.